 I've really enjoyed having the opportunity to take a break in spending while also immersing myself further into the culture of wherever we're visiting.
-Being a part of the daily life of our helpX hosts and spending time with them and their families has been an incredibly insightful way to find out about local culture.
+Being a part of the daily life of our helpX hosts and spending time with their families has been an incredibly insightful way to find out about local culture.
 Everyone we've met through the site was very open and interested in sharing recipes, language, and even political comparisons!

 Deciding On a Host

 It’s really key to make sure that your host(s) and their accommodation style fit your own needs and wants.
 For example, Emmett and I are both vegetarians and we always make sure to communicate that fact to our hosts and let them know that we could provide our own food if that was easier for them.
 Each of our hosts have been perfectly fine with our vegetarianism and cooked meals accordingly.

 If you're checking out a host's profile and they don't have a lot of information on where you might stay or what sort of work you might do and for how long - definitely ask potential hosts what they expect of you before you go.
 It's more likely that you could have a negative experience somewhere if your expectations are not met.
 Also, how your host communicates with you through the site's messaging system can be telling of their personality.
 How they come across online is worth considering before agreeing to do a help exchange.
 Lastly, because it is a volunteer experience, you are always free to leave or not even go in the first place if you begin to feel uncomfortable in any way.